Adult neurogenesis: Alzheimer's disease

 Some studies suggest that decreased hippocampal neurogenesis can lead to development of Alzheimer's disease (AD).
 Yet, others hypothesize that AD patients have increased neurogenesis in the CA1 region of Ammon's horn (the principal region of AD hippocampal pathology) in order to compensate for neuronal loss.
 While the exact nature of the relationship between neurogenesis and Alzheimer's disease is unknown, insulin-like growth factor 1-stimulated neurogenesis produces major changes in hippocampal plasticity and seems to be involved in Alzheimer's pathology.
 Allopregnanolone, a neurosteroid, aids the continued neurogenesis in the brain.
 Levels of allopregnanolone in the brain decline in old age and Alzheimer's disease.
 Allopregnanolone has been shown through reversing impairment of neurogenesis to reverse the cognitive deficits in a mouse model of Alzheimer's disease.
 Eph receptors and ephrin signaling have been shown to regulate adult neurogenesis in the hippocampus and have been studied as potential targets to treat some symptoms of AD.
 Molecules associated with the pathology of AD, including ApoE, PS1 and APP, have also been found to impact adult neurogenesis in the hippocampus.

-Role in schizophrenia
+Schizophrenia

 Studies suggest that people with schizophrenia have a reduced hippocampus volume, which is believed to be caused by a reduction of adult neurogenesis.
 Correspondingly, this phenomenon might be the underlying cause of many of the symptoms of the disease.
 Furthermore, several research papers referred to four genes, dystrobrevin binding protein 1 (DTNBP1), neuregulin 1 (NRG1), disrupted in schizophrenia 1 (DISC1), and neuregulin 1 receptor (ERBB4), as being possibly responsible for this deficit in the normal regeneration of neurons.
 Similarities between depression and schizophrenia suggest a possible biological link between the two diseases.
 However, further research must be done in order to clearly demonstrate this relationship.